samquaye82/Data-Science-Portfolio/SQL/Demographics_Analysis/readme.md

 You have been given a CSV file that has transaction data for a retail store.
 You have been tasked with examining that data and coming back with some insights that are either immediately actionable or will lead to further exploration.

+## Actions

+- Create and populate a database table in PostgreSQL via Python from the given csv file.
+- Explore the dataset and assess what changes need to be made to make it good to use.
+- Analyse the dataset using SQL queries to extract the information needed.

 ## Conclusions

 These findings would be a good starting point to decide the overall business direction.